IchNukeDichWeg/Discord.py-Nuker/README.md

 ```
 #### DM all

-Will DM every member possible with whatever message you want (imput the message in the Source Code under `DM_ALL_MESSAGE = ""`)
+Will DM every member possible with whatever message you want

 ```
-!dmall
+!dmall <message>
 ```
 #### Nuke